FDio/vpp/test/doc/overview.rst

 The following APIs are available to the test case for reading pcap files.

-* `get_capture`: this API is suitable for bulk & batch style of test, where a list of packets is prepared & sent, then the received packets are read and verified.
+* `VppPGInterface.get_capture`: this API is suitable for bulk & batch style of test, where a list of packets is prepared & sent, then the received packets are read and verified.
 The API needs the number of packets which are expected to be captured (ignoring filtered packets - see below) to know when the pcap file is completely written by the VPP.
-If using packet infos for verifying packets, then the counts of the packet infos can be automatically used by `get_capture` to get the proper count (in this case the default value None can be supplied as expected_count or ommitted altogether).
+If using packet infos for verifying packets, then the counts of the packet infos can be automatically used by `VppPGInterface.get_capture` to get the proper count (in this case the default value None can be supplied as expected_count or ommitted altogether).
-* `wait_for_packet`: this API is suitable for interactive style of test, e.g. when doing session management, three-way handsakes, etc. This API waits for and returns a single packet, keeping the capture file in place and remembering context.
+* `VppPGInterface.wait_for_packet`: this API is suitable for interactive style of test, e.g. when doing session management, three-way handshakes, etc. This API waits for and returns a single packet, keeping the capture file in place and remembering context.
 Repeated invocations return following packets (or raise Exception if timeout is reached) from the same capture file (= packets arriving on the same interface).

 *NOTE*: it is not recommended to mix these APIs unless you understand how they work internally.
-None of these APIs rotate the pcap capture file, so calling e.g. `get_capture` after `wait_for_packet` will return already read packets.
-It is safe to switch from one API to another after calling `enable_capture` as that API rotates the capture file.
+None of these APIs rotate the pcap capture file, so calling e.g. `VppPGInterface.get_capture` after `VppPGInterface.wait_for_packet` will return already read packets.
+It is safe to switch from one API to another after calling `VppPGInterface.enable_capture` as that API rotates the capture file.

 Automatic filtering of packets:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Both APIs (`get_capture` and `wait_for_packet`) by default filter the packet
+Both APIs (`VppPGInterface.get_capture` and
+`VppPGInterface.wait_for_packet`) by default filter the packet
-capture, removing known uninteresting packets from it - these are IPv6 Router
+capture, removing known uninteresting packets from it - these are IPv6
-Advertisments and IPv6 Router Alerts.
-These packets are unsolicitated
+Router Advertisments and IPv6 Router Alerts.
+These packets are
-and from the point of |vtf| are random.
-If a test wants to receive these
+unsolicitated and from the point of |vtf| are random.
+If a test wants
-packets, it should specify either None or a custom filtering function
+to receive these packets, it should specify either None or a custom
-as the value to the 'filter_out_fn' argument.
+filtering function as the value to the 'filter_out_fn' argument.

 Common API flow for sending/receiving packets:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~